jorian/goofygecko/README.md

 Buy or sell using on-chain marketplace, interfaced to Discord through a bot (to be described)

+## Usage

+### Requirements

+A config file detailing all the different possibilities for an NFT is required.
+It needs to exist at `/assets/config.json`.
+All the assets described in the config need to exist in their own directories in `/assets/`

 ## Future

 - Let geckos mate!
 2 eggs will be conceived out of which new Geckos will be born (minted).